epam/ai-dial/docs/user-guide.md

 > Refer to [Plotly](https://plotly.com/) to learn more.

 AI DIAL Chat integrates with Plotly, offering robust data visualization capabilities.
 To utilize Plotly, choose an AI DIAL application that supports this feature.
-These applications must be capable of querying data (either from a URL or manually imported into the Chat application) based on user input and returning it in a format compatible with Plotly.
+These applications must be capable of querying data (either from a URL or directly from the Chat application) based on user input and returning it in a format compatible with Plotly.
 Chat automatically detects attachments in this format and uses Plotly to visualize the data.

 ![](./img/plotly2.png)